arpitbbhayani/articles/blogs/bayesian-average.md

 ![Scorpion King](https://user-images.githubusercontent.com/4745789/79068524-35c9e400-7ce5-11ea-8726-d1836a6b9c23.png)

-We observe that, the fluctuations in percentile rank are more in case of Arithmetic Mean.
-Sometimes even after receiving a good number of reviews the rank fluctuates sharply.
-In case of Bayesian Average after inital set of abberations the rank smoothens and converges.
+We observe that the fluctuations in percentile rank are more in the case of Arithmetic Mean.
+Sometimes even after receiving a good number of reviews, the rank fluctuates sharply.
+In the case of Bayesian Average after an initial set of aberrations, the rank smoothens and converges.

 # A note on Bayesian Average
-Bayesian Average is not a fixed formula that we have seen above, but a concept where we make scoring procees "smoother" by using pre-existing belief.
-Hence we can tweak the formula as per our needs, use multiple prior beliefs and still it would classify as a Bayesian Average.
+Bayesian Average is not a fixed formula that we have seen above, but it is a concept where we make the scoring function "smoother" by using a pre-existing belief as support.
+Hence we can tweak the formula as per our needs, or use multiple prior beliefs and still it would classify as a Bayesian Average.

 # References